Shayegan8/PropertiesAPI/README.md

-This is the very simple api that i just used it in my simple-bedwars plugin it allocates memory like another apis too but with diffrent way i'll add more safe api in another commits
+This is the very simple api that i just used it in my simple-bedwars plugin it allocates memory like another apis too but with diffrent way i'll add safe api in another commits

 # syntax